 - advancing specific social media initiatives, as well as

-- donating a few hours during evening hours or on weekends to help staff organize and produce large event for clients or donors.
+- donating a few hours during evenings or on weekends to help staff organize and produce large events for clients or donors.

 To protect our clients, volunteers and staff are required to get annual screenings for TB at their own expense and to share those lab results with FAP.